skip to main content

 Where Is the Best Place to Set Up Your Router?

-The best place to set up your router is in a central, unobstructed location to ensure you have a strong Wi-Fi signal throughout your home.
-Moving your router even just a few feet might save you from endless connection problems and allow you to get the most out of your internet connection.
-Use the tips in the table below when choosing a spot for your router.
+Why?
+To ensure you have a strong Wi-Fi signal throughout your home.
+Moving your router even just a few feet might save you from endless hair-pulling connection woes and allow you to get the most out of your internet.

 Your router should be…Why?